urielbitton/amplify-commerce/README.md

 Bugs tracking:
 - when reloading on coupons-shipping-products edit page, state of edit variable is false, find a way to set to true
+- push picked dates to firestore as a timestamp value

+At end of project, configure firestore rules!